Our Work

 Mass Decarceration

-Sur strives to work alongside community groups and directly impacted individuals to advance the movement to abolish ICE and end mass incarceration.
-Thus far, Sur’s work has been focused primarily on mass release efforts at Irwin County Detention Center, the site of medical abuse and non-consensual gynecological surgeries against women.
-Sur has assisted with advocacy for release of multiple women who had been previously denied release due to their criminal histories through creative legal strategies.
-Sur further provides legal support to the movement through fact investigation via Freedom of Information Act (FOIA) and Open Records Requests (ORA).
+Sur Legal works alongside community groups and directly impacted individuals to advance the movement towards a more humane immigration system and an end to mass incarceration.
+Our work within this space has primarily focused on mass release efforts at Irwin County Detention Center, the site of medical abuse and non-consensual gynecological surgeries against women.
+Sur Legal assisted with advocacy for the release of multiple women who had been previously denied release due to their criminal histories through creative legal strategies.
+Sur Legal further provides support to the movement by leveraging federal policies that promote informed citizenry and government transparency, such as the Freedom of Information Act (FOIA) and Open Records Requests (ORA), through fact investigation.

 Immigrant Rights

-The U.S. immigration system is complex and cruel by design.
-Sur seeks to demystify this system and empower those entangled in it, while simultaneously exposing the injustices it inflicts.
-Sur provides legal education, technical assistance, and direct representation to immigrant survivors of labor abuse.
-From infographics breaking down legal concepts, to questionnaires that help identify labor trafficking, Sur’s immigrant rights advocacy aims to educate and empower immigrant communities with the tools to challenge the immigration system as it currently standards, and ultimately to lead the movement towards long-term systemic change.
+The U.S. immigration system is complex by design, with numerous policies and regulations, various levels of involvement of federal agencies, and a plethora of visa categories and pathways to residency.
+Further, this system has historically exercised harsh enforcement that infringes on the rights of all persons within our nation.
+Sur Legal seeks to demystify this system and empower those entangled in it, while simultaneously exposing the injustices it inflicts.
+We provide legal education, technical assistance, and direct representation to survivors of labor abuse, especially those belonging to historically marginalized communities.
+From infographics breaking down legal concepts and pathways to justice, to questionnaires that help identify instances of labor abuse, Sur Legal works to educate and empower marginalized communities with the tools they need to exercise their rights and challenge abuses of power, advancing the movement towards long-term systemic change.